 Some lenders require the setting up of an escrow account alongside the mortgage loan.
 Its purpose is to allow the lender to pay specific ongoing, property-related expenses on the borrower’s behalf – to make sure they get paid – such as private mortgage insurance and property taxes.
 Typically, the buyer will make a deposit into the escrow account at closing and then pay a little each month above the mortgage payment.

-6. The Value of a Shoreline Agent
+6. The Value of a Seattle Agent